Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Bulk energy differences

 The small energy differences between BG and RG are reflected on the fact that RG has been observed in both natural and artificial samples \cite{Lipson1942,Laves1956}.
 In graphite crystallized by arcing, Ref.~\onlinecite{Lipson1942} observed 80\% of BG, 14\% of RG and 6\% of random stacking.
 Shear stress has been known to increase the percentage of RG to 20-30\% \cite{Laves1956,Boehm1964,Freise1963}, and as mentioned earlier, it can lead to long-range rhombohedral order \cite{Nery2020}.
 Other factors like temperature, pressure and curvature also affect which structure is more stable.
 The energy barrier separating one local minimum from another, of about 1.5 meV/atom, is much larger than energy differences between different graphene SSs, which are of the order of 0.01 meV/atom.
-Thus, different SSs can be similary stable, and their proportion can depend significantly on the conditions under which a sample is prepared.
+Thus, different SSs can be similarly stable, and their proportion can depend significantly on the conditions under which a sample is prepared.

-The differences in Table I were calculated using the experimental lattice parameter $a=4.65$ a.u. and the interlayer distance $c_d=6.324$ a.u. \cite{Mounet2005}($a=2.461$ \r{A}, $c_d=3.347$ \r{A}).
-We also calculated the energy difference at the theoretical values of $a$ and $c_d$ (for which the stucture is fully relaxed), and considered the $c_d$ vs. $a$ phase diagram around the theoretical value at room temperature, Fig.~\ref{fig:c_vs_a}.
-For both the experimental and theoretical values RG is favored, and for most of the range of the parameters (see also Fig.~\ref{fig:c_vs_a_GGA} in the Supporting Information for the GGA phase diagram, which always favors RG).
+The differences in Table I were calculated using the experimental parameters $a=2.461$ \r{A} (in-plane) and $c_d=3.347$ \r{A} (interlayer distance)\cite{Mounet2005}.
+We also calculated the energy difference at the theoretical values of $a$ and $c_d$ (for which the structure is fully relaxed), and considered the $c_d$ vs. $a$ phase diagram around the theoretical value at room temperature, Fig.~\ref{fig:c_vs_a}.
+For both the experimental and theoretical values RG is favored, and for most of the range of the parameters (see also Fig.~\ref{fig:c_vs_a_GGA} in the Supporting Information for the GGA-PBE phase diagram, which always favors RG).
+This figure suggests that thermal expansion may be relevant when considering higher temperatures.
+However, when using experimental values of $a(T)$ and $c(T)$ [\onlinecite{Entwisle1962}], the energy difference as a function of temperature does not change much (red dots in Fig.~\ref{fig:bulk_vs_T}), and will be neglected in the rest of this work.